 Introducing adventure athlete and Weleda Arnica Ambassador, Laura Kennington

 Laura Kennington is an adventure athlete from London with a passion for endurance sports and for exploring the capability of the human body.
-Laura embarks on her Park2Park Challenge cycling right across the UK through all 15 National Parks in just 15 days.
-Weleda is delighted to be sponsoring Laura on her journey, as she covers over 1,700 miles, in all weathers.
-She’ll be cycling uphill for over 28,000 metres of the journey – that’s over three times the ascent of Everest!
+Laura embarked on her Park2Park Challenge in July 2021 cycling right across the UK through all 15 National Parks in just 15 days.
+Weleda was delighted to sponsor Laura on her journey, as she covered over 1,700 miles, in all weathers.
+She also cycled uphill for over 28,000 metres of the journey – that’s over three times the ascent of Everest!

 Laura, can you tell us a little bit about yourself, how you became an endurance athlete and why cycling is such a passion?